Our2020View/Our2020View.github.io/ourview.md

 22. The entire coach is accessible with the slide in- Perfect for being “on the go”
 23. The propane tank selector valve solenoid has been removed – No parasitic battery drain -  new to 2020

+The Disadvantages for us:

+1. No macerator system – we fixed that ourselves
+2. Passenger seating - not as comfy as Captain’s chairs
+3. Only one table – we added our own for the cab seating area
+4. Higher fuel consumption – not too much higher, all things considered
+5. Unable to fit a dedicated chest freezer – we had a 65 quart chest freezer in our Class B

+A pretty small list of disadvantages, when stacked up against the advantages.

+I hope you enjoy the material; it certainly has been fun making the changes to what was already a very capable motor home.